storjak/Comedy-Score-Chart/readme.md

-Twitch Comedy Chart Extension
+# Twitch Comedy Chart Extension

 Obviously, this project isn't done yet ;v

 Author - storjak@gmail.com

-Features -
+## Features -

 This loads on a Twitch.tv's streamer page during a live stream and will collect and compile a live "comedy" score, according to input from users in chat.
 It will visually display it in the form of a graph.

-Instructions -

-This will be available as an official Twitch.tv extension, and as a standalone userscript for users who chose not to use Twitch extensions, or for users who wish to track a channel's score on a channel without the extension installed.
+This will be available as an official Twitch.tv extension, and as a standalone userscript for users who choose not to use Twitch extensions, or for users who wish to track a channel's score on a channel without the extension installed.

+## Instructions

+This is being used in a Node.js environment with npm.
+If you haven't already, you need to install Node.js and npm, and their dependencies.
+After the code is unzipped where you want it to be, you should be able to simply use `npm install` in a bash terminal in the root directory of this project.
+From there you can run the server.js file with Node.js.

 The file referenced as "sensitive.js" contains two key items: your extensions's client ID and the Twitch OAuth token secret.
 I've formatted mine as is below:
 ```javascript